-A very few rules of procedure in Maine are actually set out in law (Section 2524).
-Because they are law, we recommend that they not be altered, even by unanimous consent in town meeting, but only by charter.(see Section 2501).
+A very few rules of procedure in Maine are actually set out in law.
+See § 2524.
+Because they are laws, they may not be altered, even by unanimous consent in town meeting, except by municipal charter.
+See § 2501.
 Two are simple and two require some discussion.
-All of these are listed in this Manual's "Notes to Voters."
+All of these are listed in this Manual's "Notes for Voters."